EasyRL: A Simple and Extensible Reinforcement Learning Framework: The EasyRL Framework

 EasyRL currently hosts a list of model-free algorithms that can handle both fully-observable environments such as Q-learning~\cite{watkins1992q}, SARSA~\cite{rummery1994line}, DQN~\cite{mnih2015human}, DDQN~\cite{van2016deep}, PPO~\cite{schulman2017proximal}, REINFORCE~\cite{williams1992simple} and partially-observable environments such as DRQN~\cite{hausknecht2015deep} and ADRQN~\cite{zhu2017improving}.
 The off-policy deepRL techniques mentioned above are implemented using standard experience replay for sampling experiences.
 It should be noted that our framework also supports model-based RL agents.
 The user is also allowed to create custom RL agents and import them to the EasyRL framework (as a python file).

 The framework hosts a variety of OpenAI Gym environments (classic control and atari).
 The user can also create a custom environment by following the API shown in Fig.~\ref{fig:cust}.
-We have implemented some custom (real-world) environments for selecting sellers in e-markets~\cite{irissappane2014pomdp} and chemotherapeutic drug-dosage for cancer treatment~\cite{padmanabhan2017reinforcement}.
+We have implemented some real-world environments, e.g., selecting sellers in e-markets~\cite{irissappane2014pomdp}.

 The EasyRL framework is highly modularized and extensible (MVC design pattern).
 The EasyRL framework is predominately written in python and supports both tensorflow as well as pytorch deep learning libraries.
 EasyRL also supports C++ native implementations (see DRQNNative, DDQNNative) via CFFI which speeds up the training atleast by $5$ times.
 The framework, by default, uses local CPU/GPU during training, however, it can be easily configured to use resources remotely.
 Further, EasyRL supports training multiple RL agents in parallel via the python Threading library.
 The EasyRL framework is easy to install and is supported by linux, windows as well as iOS.
 We also provide a command-line interface, offering the same functionality as the GUI.